Skip to main content

 };

-The bird pool has four samples and a tighter interval.
-The branch creaks have two and fire rarely.
+The counter pool has three samples and a tight interval (compressed to a demo timescale; a real café breathes slower).
+The phone has one sample and rings rarely, quiet and off to one side.
 This is the whole tuning surface.
 You can iterate a scene’s feel without touching code, which is exactly the property you want when a sound designer is sitting next to you.

 Step 2: The bus adapter contract